22 Environmental Sustainability Jobs That Truly Matter

 For example, several modern technologies that we now rely on—including many so-called green technologies—are only made possible because of rare earth elements.
 But those represent a very limited resource.
-And more than 95 percent of those elements are mined in China, a country with a poor environmental track record and social and political values that don't align with those of most other developed nations.7
+And they are often mined in environmentally destructive ways.

 America—and the rest of the world—needs to adopt a stronger focus on sustainability while we still have time to avoid the worst-case scenarios.
 Almost every day, new facts emerge that point to our current unsustainable reality.
 For example:

-- Based on current trends, the world's population is expected to grow from 7.3 billion people in 2015 to 9.7 billion people by 2050 and to more than 11 billion people by 2100.8
+- According to estimates from the United Nations, the world's population is expected to grow from 7.7 billion people in 2019 to 9.7 billion people by 2050 and to 11 billion people by 2100.

-- As much as half of all food in the world gets wasted after being produced.
-American households alone waste about 14 percent of the food that they purchase.7
+- As much as 40 percent of all food in America gets wasted after being produced.

-- Each year, roughly 12.6 million people around the world die because they live or work in unhealthy environments.
-Plus, environmental problems—like climate change, chemical exposure, ultraviolet radiation, and water, air, and soil pollution—are contributing factors in over 100 types of injuries and diseases.9
+- The World Health Organization says that each year, roughly 12.6 million people around the world die because they live or work in unhealthy environments.
+Plus, environmental problems—like climate change, chemical exposure, ultraviolet radiation, and water, air, and soil pollution—are contributing factors in over 100 types of injuries and diseases.

-- Globally, the sea level has been rising at almost twice the rate that it did during the last century.
-And the acidity of the ocean's surface waters has risen by roughly 30 percent since the start of the Industrial Revolution.10
+- NASA data reveals that globally, the sea level has been rising at almost twice the rate that it did during the last century.
+And the acidity of the ocean's surface waters has risen by roughly 30 percent since the start of the Industrial Revolution.

-- For more than five decades, the amount of spring snow cover in the Earth's northern hemisphere—a major source of fresh water—has been decreasing.
+- According to NASA, the amount of spring snow cover in the Earth's northern hemisphere—a major source of fresh water—has been decreasing for more than five decades.
 And the snow that does exist is melting earlier and earlier.
-Plus, Arctic sea ice continues to decline, glaciers keep retreating worldwide, and the ice sheets of Greenland and Antarctica continue to shrink rapidly.10
+Plus, Arctic sea ice continues to decline, glaciers keep retreating worldwide, and the ice sheets of Greenland and Antarctica continue to shrink rapidly.

 - Food shortages